ArcherDotBuild/L2/11-A-Few-Miscellaneous-JS-Features/README.md

 sum(1, 2, 3);
 ```

 Arguments is not actually an array.
 It's an array like object.
-It looks like an array because we can access arguments of zero or we can loop over it, but it does not have array methods
+It looks like an array because we can access arguments of zero or we can loop over it, but it does not have array methods.

 If i wanted to make this work using the arguments object, what i could do is turn it into and array.